-Since January 1, 2020, THDA has made Conventional Mortgage Program Loans, otherwise known as "HFA Preferred loans" and referred to herein as "Conventional Mortgage Program Loan", available to eligible borrowers.
+Since January 1, 2020, THDA has made Conventional Mortgage Program Loans, otherwise known as "HFA Preferred loans" and referred to herein as "Conventional Mortgage Program Loans", available to eligible borrowers.
 Conventional Mortgage Program Loans are thirty-year, fixed interest rate loans, fully amortized with full documentation and secured by a first lien on the property purchased.
-The current interest rate for HFA Preferred loans is 6.875%.
+The current interest rate for HFA Preferred loans is 7.125%.
 Prior to April 2, 2023, all Conventional Mortgage Program Loans were securitized and sold in the mortgage backed security market and not included in THDA bond programs.
-Conventional Mortgage Program Loans may be funded with a portion of the proceeds of the Issue 2023-2B Bonds upon the pooling of such Conventional Mortgage Program Loans into Program Securities (as of now, Conventional Mortgage Program Loans not pooled into Program Securities are not eligible for purchase under the Resolution).
-Such Program Securities will be subject to the lien of the General Resolution and will be a portion of the sources of payment of and security for the Bonds.
+Conventional Mortgage Program Loans may be funded with a portion of the proceeds of the Issue 2025-1B Bonds upon the pooling of such Conventional Mortgage Program Loans into Program Securities (as of now, Conventional Mortgage Program Loans not pooled into Program Securities are not eligible for purchase under the Resolution).
+Such Program Securities purchased with proceeds of the Issue 2025-1B Bonds will be a portion of the sources of payment of and security for the Bonds.

-As of September 13, 2021, and thereafter, Conventional Loans have 2 down payment and closing cost assistance options, HFA Preferred Plus - Deferred, and HFA Preferred Plus - Payment.
-The Conventional Plus - Deferred loan is a \$6,000, 0% interest loan with a 30 year term, due on sale or refinance.
-The Conventional Plus - Payment loan a loan in an amount equal to 6% of the sales price, fully amortizing over 30 years with an interest rate the same as the first lien loan.
+As of February 1, 2024, and thereafter, Conventional Mortgage Program Loans have 2 downpayment and closing cost assistance options, HFA Preferred Plus - Deferred and HFA Preferred Plus - Payment.
+The HFA Preferred Plus - Deferred loan is a \$6,000, 0% interest loan with a 30 year term, due on sale or refinance.
+The HFA Preferred Plus - Payment is a loan in an amount equal to the lesser of 5% of the sales price or \$15,000, fully amortizing over 30 years with an interest rate the same as the first lien loan.